 07:30 - 08:30 Pick-up from the hotels ( included for the major beaches), transfer to Khao Phra Teaw National park

 09:00 Koh Phra Teaw National Park start of the ca. 6 km or 4h trekking on a jungle trail that connects Ton Sai Waterfall to Bang Pae Waterfall, deep into the dense tropical rainforest of the Khao Phra Teaw national park.
 Stops for refreshment, for swimming in an inviting natural tropical pool and for a jungle shower at Bang Pae, Phuket’s biggest waterfall

-13:00 Bang Pae waterfall Swimming, end of the hiking, transfer to a local restaurant
+13:00 Reaching Bang Pae waterfall: Swimming, end of the hiking, transfer to a local restaurant

-13:30 Lunch lunch at a local restaurant with water and soft drink included
+13:30 Lunch at a local restaurant with water and soft drinks included

-15:00 - 16:00 Hotel Arrival at your hotel Timing of the itinerary is approximate and depends on the walking abilities of the participants and weather conditions
+15:00 - 16:00 Arrival at your hotel.
+Timing of the itinerary is approximate and depends on the walking abilities of the participants and weather conditions